Steps to Recover Your NAS QNAP TVS-2472XU-RP RAID Array: Essential Steps When It Breaks

 Overall, using multiple QNAP TVS-2472XU-RP devices in a backup or replication configuration increases data redundancy and reduces the likelihood of permanent data loss.

-Although NAS TVS-2472XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-2472XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view